Identifying Lawn Seed Heads - Lawn Solutions Australia

 Couch

-couch seed head
+couch grass seed head

 Couch seed heads too can be mistaken as weeds.
 They can be green to purple in colour and will grow on a stem above the grass level.
 At the top of the stem, there will be a cluster of spikes (usually two to six spikes) that hold the seeds.
 These spikes are around two to five cm long.